-There are just 7 weeks left till Christmas!!
+There are just a few weeks left till Christmas!!

 The store displays are going up (they went up in August!!) and soon you’ll be hearing the cheery sounds of Christmas music.
 The parade times are being announced, and everyone is planning for the concerts, plays and pageants.

 I don’t know about you, but I don’t feel the least bit prepared.
-Frankly, 7 weeks doesn’t seem long enough to get everything done that I want to do this year!
+Frankly, the time left doesn’t seem long enough to get everything done that I want to do this year!
 It’s a bit scary.
 How do I fit in the shopping, decorating, baking, and preparations in between the parades, concerts, Christmas Tree trip (big deal here!) and church.. along with everything else that has to happen too?

 Help is here.

 Luckily, I have friends that are helping.
-I have here a round up of posts with hacks, hints, tips and tricks for making the most of the holiday season, and getting through it without letting it get to you.
+I found a round up of posts with hacks, hints, tips and tricks for making the most of the holiday season, and getting through it without letting it get to you.